Margot Robbie: Upcoming projects

+Robbie is set to produce and star in Tim Burton's upcoming remake of Attack of the 50 Foot Woman for Warner Bros Pictures.
+The film will be a contemporary reimagining of the original story about a wealthy heiress who grows to gigantic size after an alien encounter, and will be co-produced through Robbie's production company, LuckyChap Entertainment.

 Personal life

 Despite significant media attention, Robbie rarely discusses her personal life.
 Robbie moved from Melbourne to Williamsburg, Brooklyn, in the early 2010s, having previously shared a flat with Neighbours co-star Ashleigh Brewer.
 During that period, she became an avid ice hockey fan; she supports the New York Rangers and previously played right wing in an amateur ice hockey league.

 Robbie met British assistant director Tom Ackerley on the set of Suite Française in 2013.
 As a child, Ackerley served as an extra in the first three films of the Harry Potter film series, which Robbie has been a fan of since childhood.
-In 2014, she moved to London with Ackerley and LuckyChap Entertainment co-founders Sophia Kerr and Josey McNamara.
+In 2014, she moved to London with Ackerley and the other LuckyChap Entertainment co-founders Sophia Kerr and Josey McNamara.
 Later that year, Robbie and Ackerley began a romantic relationship.
 In December 2016, they married in a private wedding ceremony in Byron Bay, Australia.
 The couple reside in Venice Beach, California.
-In August 2024, the couple revealed that they were expecting their first child, and in October, in the same year, Robbie gave birth to their son.
+Robbie gave birth to their son in 2024.
+In September 2026, she officially changed her last name to Ackerley, but continues to use her maiden surname professionally.